 To start the installation, lay a piece of cap molding in the position on top of the base.
 Position it so that it will have the reveal that you want.
 Mark the piece where it will have to be cut.
 In the instance of coming to a corner, you will have to measure the distance and transfer to the wood stock.

 A miter saw is the best saw to use when cutting cap molding.
-This is because of the 45 degree angles that are involved.
-Anytime you come to a corner you will need to cut the end at a 45 degree angle.
+This is because of the 45-degree angles that are involved.
+Anytime you come to a corner you will need to cut the end at a 45-degree angle.
 Each side will have an opposite cut so that the two ends will fit tightly.
+To ensure the perfection of the fit, cut a short piece of the same molding—at least 8 to 12-inches long—with a miter cut at the opposite end so that you can use it to verify how the next piece will fit, and consequently adjust the length or the angle of the piece.
+You can now nail your molding into place.

 Step 5: Join Two Long Pieces Together

 If you have a wall that is longer than the length of your molding piece, then you will need to join them together.
-Cut a 45 degree angle in the end of one of the sections.
-On the second section of cap molding, cut another 45 degree angle in the opposite direction.
-Set the second piece on top of the first for a seamless connection.
-Then cut to fit.
+Cut a 45-degree angle at the end of the first sections then place it and nail it in place.
+Cut the next molding to the full length needed to reach the next corner of the room and cut another 45-degree angle in the opposite direction so it fits against the previous piece perfectly.
+Set the second piece on top of the first for a seamless connection, then cut the other end to fit at the corner as in step 4.
+You can now nail it in place.

-With the wood putty, cover up all of the nail holes.
+You can now use a nail set to insert the nail heads just below the surface and use wood putty to cover up all of the nail holes.
 As you are covering the nail holes, you should also cover up any seams in the corners or straight joints.
 Sand the putty smooth once it dries.

 Depending on the type of finish you are using for the rest of the molding, apply the same to the cap molding.
 Use a foam brush and spread on in even coats.